Poulin's Hat Trick Powers Montréal to a 4-1 Victory over Ottawa

 - Poulin's Hat Trick Powers Montréal to a 4-1 Victory over Ottawa

+- Montréal Victoire to Host Second Annual Duel at the Top Game at Bell Center

-- Charge Suffers Another One Goal Loss to MontrÉral in Front of Sold-Out Québec City Crowd
+- Victoire Secure 2-1 Victory over Charge in Front of Sold-Out Québec City Crowd

+- Victoire Takes First Place Battle with Frost in Front of Sold-Out Crowd